Baltimore Tummy Tuck (abdominoplasty)

 Length of the Tummy Tuck Incision: Regular Tummy Tuck or Extended?

-To help minimize the pain during your post op recovery, we use Exparel injection, which numbs the area.
+To help minimize the pain during your post-op recovery, we use Exparel injection, which numbs the area.
 This injection is given at the end of the procedure.
-This is now used in place of a a pain pump.
-The numbing medication injected into the incision dramatically reduces the post operative pain for up to 3 days.
+This is now used in place of a pain pump.
+The numbing medication injected into the incision dramatically reduces the post-operative pain for up to 3 days.

 What are the preoperative requirements?

-• Have an Physical examination (H&P) and CBC (anemia detection) to clear you for surgery within 30 days of your surgery date
+• Physical exam and CBC within 30 days of surgery

 • NPO (nothing to eat or drink) after midnight before surgery

-• The morning of surgery, with your surgeon, review WHERE your incision will be located!
+• On the morning of surgery, ask your surgeon WHERE your incision will be located!

 What is Tummy tuck Post-Op recovery like?

 Following a Tummy tuck, you should plan to take a minimum of 2 weeks off from work.
-If you return to work during the third week, you must be limited to desk work only, and should not expect to work the full 8 hours.
-You should not drive for a minimum of 3 weeks.
+You should not drive for 3 weeks.

 Post-Operative recovery instructions

-• Day 1 - 5: Bed rest, drink plenty of fluids, no showers, do not remove the garment!
+• Day 1 - 5: Bed rest, no showers, do not remove the garment!

-• Day 5: First post op office visit to remove pain pump and drains, and change garment
+• Day 6-7: First post-op office visit to remove pain pump and drains, and change garment

 • Day 1 - 14: Wear compression garment 24 hours/ day

-• Week 4: Follow up appointment in office, resume driving, back to FT work
+• Week 4: Follow up appointment in the office, resume driving, back to FT work

-• Month 4: Follow up appointment in office
+• Month 4: Follow-up appointment in the office

 Compression garment

 A key component of your Tummy tuck recovery is the compression garment.
-This garment is important during the postoperative period as it helps the area to heal evenly and smoothly.
-It is worn continuously for the first two weeks post operatively, and then 12 hours/day in week 3 and week 4.
-To learn more please read my blog post about the compression garment and its importance to a successful tummy tuck result, including information about choosing the right garment and ensuring a good fit.
+This garment is important during the postoperative period.
+It helps the area to heal evenly and smoothly.
+It is worn continuously for the first two weeks post-operatively.

 What are the risks and possible complications?